 S - Syndrome - A syndrome is a collection of symptoms and signs of disease.
-AIDS is a syndrome, rather than a single disease, because it is a complex illness with a wide range of complications and symptoms.
+AIDS is a syndrome rather than a single disease because it is a complex illness with many complications and symptoms.

 Certain body fluids from an HIV-infected person can transmit HIV: